shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-pure-css-loading-spinner-with-keyframes/README.md

+# 🐞 Creating a Pure CSS Loading Spinner with Keyframes

 This document describes how to create a visually appealing loading spinner using only CSS.
 We'll leverage CSS3 animations and transforms to achieve a smooth, rotating effect without relying on JavaScript or image assets.